ASPCA Pet Health Insurance Information & Review: Everything You Need To Know

 What kinds of pets are eligible for ASPCA Pet Health Insurance?

-ASPCA Pet Health Insurance plan covers accidents, illnesses, and other health issues in dogs and cats.
+The ASPCA Pet Health Insurance company covers accidents, illnesses, and other health issues in dogs and cats.
 Unfortunately, no other types of pets are covered through this plan at this time.
 However, there are plans available through other pet insurance companies that cover pets like rabbits, amphibians, and reptiles.

 What insurance plans are available through ASPCA Pet Health Insurance?

 ASPCA Pet Health Insurance offers pet owners its Complete Coverage℠ plan for dogs and cats.
 You can also include preventive care coverage as an addon feature.
 This reimburses a set amount of money each month for services that protect your pet from getting sick, including vaccines and screenings.

 Pet insurance prices for ASPCA Pet Health Insurance vary based on your pet's breed, age, and the zip code you live in.
 Use Pawlicy Advisor to lock in the best price, and compare ASPCA to other leading pet insurance brands for free.